cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C1_Getting-Started_JavaScript/Class/NOTES.md

 - Better understand the role and function of JavaScript in Web Development
 - How to run JavaScript code in the Dev Tools, HTML file, and as a dedicated JS file
-- Change the background color of the body on click of a button
+- Change the background color of the body with a click of a button

 ---